New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Show injected Latin words in italic
 - Make cross-reference expression more robust

+### 0.2.4

+- Make cross-reference expression more robust

 ## Extension Development

 Development of the extension can be done as follows: